khanna7/CLC-PROJECT-5/README.md

 - Test association between vaccine behaviors of the network members and satisfactory COVID scores (discrete) of the participants.

-- Test association between substance use behaviors of the network members and satisfactory COVID scores (discrete) of the participants.
+- Test association between substance use behaviors of the network members and satisfactory COVID scores (discrete) of the network members.